Here is a topology about the environment for performance testing, let’s name the servers 1st:

 Ansible’s document is very easy to read/understand.

-Install Ansible with command (Python is required):
+Install Ansible with the command (Python is required):

 pip install ansible